 QuickBooks Online uses the ‘Detail Type’ column to add subcategories to your chart of accounts.
 Your accounting software may use a different naming convention for this function, but the functionality will be the same.

-Using subcategories allows for more granular tracking and reporting, enhancing the accuracy and utility of your business’s financial data, financial statements, and financial reports.
+Using subcategories allows more detailed tracking and reporting.
+This improves the accuracy and usefulness of your business’s financial data.
+It also improves your financial statements and reports.

 Chart of Accounts: List of Common Categories

-Most accounting platforms will give you a template chart of accounts that includes the five main account types discussed above, along with additional subcategories that suit your business type, size, and niche.
+Most accounting platforms provide a template chart of accounts with the five main account types above.
+They also include extra subcategories that fit your business type, size, and niche.

 Here’s an explanation of some of the most commonly used categories businesses use in their chart of accounts.